lanjennywang999999-netizen/Bank-Credit-Card-Analysis/README.md

 * Which state/city has most/lowest profitability?
 * How does default payment affect the profitability?
 * What is probability of default payment in a future state?
-* From risk management, can we group all the customers into three categories: Worthy Retained, Ongoing Monitored, Red flagged?
+* From risk management, can we group all the customers into three categories: Retained, Monitored, Risky?

-## Analysis break-down and Objectives (TBA)
+## Analysis break-down and Objectives
-* Analyze overall portfolio profitability.
+* Conduct Portfolio level profitablity and performance analytics to access revenue, cost and margin.
-* Identify major revenue and cost drivers.
+* Identify key revenue and cost drivers and quantify their impact on portfolio profitability.
-* Measure revenue leakage from cashback, rewards, and fee waivers.
+* Analyse revenue leakage across fee waviers, rewards and other incentives.
-* Evaluate profitability across customer segments and card products.
+* Segment profitability and performance by customer, card product, and behavioural characteristics.
-* Assess portfolio health and delinquency risk.
+* Monitor portfolio health, delinquency trends, and emerging credit risk indicators.
-* Build an interactive executive dashboard for business decision-making.
+* Develop interactive executive dashboards to translate complex analytics into actionable business insights.
-* Recommend strategies to improve profitability and reduce risk.
+* Provide data-driven recommendations to optimise profitability, improve revenue capture, and mitigate portfolio risk.

-## Techniques, Tools amd Skills (TBA)
+## Techniques, Tools amd Skills
-* SQL (Joins, CTEs, Window Functions, Aggregations, Subqueries)
+* R (Joins, Window Functions, Aggregations, Subqueries, Mutation)
+* Repeated Usage & Potential Sacle Up
 * Data Cleaning & Validation
-* Business KPI Development
+* Business Data Models Development
 * Financial & Portfolio Analysis
 * Customer Segmentation
-* Revenue Leakage Analysis
+* Revenue Profitability and Leakage Analysis
 * Risk & Delinquency Analysis
-* Power BI Dashboard Development
+* Business Intelligence Dashboard Development
 * Data Storytelling
-* Business Recommendation Framework
+* Business Insights and Recommendation Framework

 ## About Datasets
 ### Source